 According to the Similar Web estimates each day, only in US Amazon has over 2.7 billion visits.
 On average those people spend more than six minutes on the site and look at almost nine pages purchasing what they're looking for.

-That makes of Amazon the fourth most popular site in the US.
+That makes Amazon the fourth most popular site in the US.
 The Amazon business model revolves around four main players:

 As Amazon states in its annual report: